Skip to main content

 We handpick every hotel to strike the balance of comfort, location, and local charm.
 Specific accommodations will vary based on your departure date, but these are frequently used hotels for this tour and we're confident you'll be satisfied.

-This modern hotel is located in Accra just outside of the city center.
-Guests enjoy the outdoor pool, fitness center, and on-site coffee house.
-Nearby...
+This beachfront hotel is located just outside of Accra's city center.
+Guests enjoy swimming pools, a fitness center, and private beach area.
+Nearby yo...

 Read more +